UCC-Organism/uccorg-backend/README.md

 ## Done

-### Milestone 3 - running until ..
+### Milestone 3 - running until Jan 17

-- dashboard: browse api
+- dashboard
 - get data from remote-calendar (train schedule, etc.)
 - fix timezone bug (test daylight saving handling)
 - do not tunnel data anymore, but send it directly to the macmini via port 8080 now that the firewall is opened.